-2.7 The HSA DPD was adopted by the Council on 9 May 2017.
+2.6 The HSA DPD was adopted by the Council on 9 May 2017.
 The programme slipped slightly from that set out in the October 2015 LDS as a result of the additional work and consultation requested by the Inspector.

-West Berkshire Local Plan Review to 2036
+West Berkshire Local Plan Review to 2037

-- 2.8 The purpose of the Local Plan Review will be to assess the future levels of need for new homes (including market, affordable and specialist housing and Gypsy and Traveller accommodation) and employment land and other land uses up to 2036 and to provide an appropriate basis for housing, employment land and infrastructure provision over that period. - 2.9 The Local Plan Review has to be accompanied by a Sustainability Appraisal (SA) under the Planning and Compulsory Purchase Act 2004, and must also be prepared in accordance with the requirements of the Strategic Environmental Assessment (SEA) Directive.
-As part of this process the Council issued the draft scoping report to the three statutory consultation bodies (Natural England, Historic England and the Environment Agency) for consultation in December 2017. - 2.10 A Regulation 18 consultation on the scope of the Local Plan Review was carried out in February / March 2018 and a further Regulation 18 consultation took place in November/December 2018.
+2.7 The purpose of the Local Plan Review will be to assess the future levels of need for new homes (including market, affordable and specialist housing and Gypsy and Traveller accommodation) and employment land and other land uses up to 2037 and to provide an appropriate basis for housing, employment land and infrastructure provision over that period.

+2.8 The Local Plan Review has to be accompanied by a Sustainability Appraisal (SA) under the Planning and Compulsory Purchase Act 2004, and must also be prepared in accordance with the requirements of the Strategic Environmental Assessment (SEA) Directive.
+As part of this process the Council issued the draft scoping report to the three statutory consultation bodies (Natural England, Historic England and the Environment Agency) for consultation in December 2017.

+2.9 A Regulation 18 consultation on the scope of the Local Plan Review was carried out in February / March 2018 and a further Regulation 18 consultation took place in November/December 2018 and in December 2020/February 2021.